A Court-Appointed San Bernardino Court Receiver Is Here to Help

 Real Estate Lenders

 You are the beneficiary of a deed of trust.
-The borrower has defaulted and is not maintaining the insurance, landscaping, plumbing and other building systems.
-The loan collateral is subject to waste and diminution of value.
+The borrower has defaulted, failing to maintain insurance, plumbing, landscaping, and other critical building systems.
+As a result, the loan collateral is subject to waste and diminution of value.
+FedReceiver ensures that property value is preserved during foreclosure or litigation.
+Learn more about our real estate receivership services.

 Investor

-You have invested in a partnership.
-The managing partner has ceased providing monthly financial reports and there is evidence that funds from one entity are being used to pay expenses of other entities.
+You have invested in a partnership, but the managing partner has ceased providing financial reports, and there is evidence that funds from one entity are being used to cover expenses of others.
+FedReceiver helps resolve financial mismanagement by appointing a receiver to oversee operations and safeguard assets.
+Learn more about how we handle partnership disputes.

 Breach of Contract

-You are a partner/member of a entity that owns real property.
-The managing partner/member is disbursing funds in a manner that is inconsistent with the governing documents resulting in financial damage.
-A partnership dispute receiver can help resolve the issue.
+You are a partner or member of an entity that owns real property.
+The managing partner/member is disbursing funds inconsistently with the governing documents, resulting in financial harm.
+A San Bernardino partnership dispute receiver can be appointed to resolve such issues, ensuring fair management and financial accountability.
+Learn more about our partnership dispute services.

 Commercial Lender